Memorial Day CEREMONY 2022

 Lakeway, TX 78734

-Pledge of Allegiance: Nancy Forage, Regent with Lohmann's Ford Chapter of NSDAR
+Pledge of Allegiance: Alice Scarbrough, Regent with Lohmann's Ford Chapter of the NSDAR

 Welcome: Mayor Tom Kilgore